- Doctoral Programme in Education

 You need to know

-Additional requirement for submitting theses under the doctoral programme in Education
+Additional requirement for presenting the thesis on the doctoral programme in Education

 The Academic Committee of the doctoral programme in Education, in the meeting of the 3rd June 2014, unanimously agreed the following requirement: